 - 1 shallot, finely chopped

-- 250g (9 oz) pasta of choice (like rigatoni, penne, fusilli, etc.)
+- 9 oz (250g) pasta of choice (like rigatoni, penne, fusilli, etc.)

-- sea salt
+- sea salt, to taste

-- black pepper
+- black pepper, to taste

 - Parmesan cheese